 Our value for this half term is Respect.

 Our teaching assistant is

 Each week children will receive homework via ClassDojo.
 Homework will be sent out on Fridays and should be uploaded to your child's portfolio when completed.

 Reading is so important in Year 1, we would love it if you could try to read at home at least 3 times a week.
 Children can read their own books from home too.
-Just let us know you have read at home by writing in your child's reading journal.

 We have a cursive handwriting policy and children learn to write in this style.
 There are lots of practise sheets online for cursive handwriting, but if you can not find them, please ask a Year 1 member of staff.